- Bears have enough bite force to crush a bowling ball.

 #4: Ussuri Brown Bear

 A close relative of the Eurasian brown bear, the Ussuri brown bear (Ursus arctos lasiotus) is also known as the black grizzly bear or Ezo brown bear.
-Its appearance is similar to the Kamchatka brown bear, although it possess a narrower skull and shorter forehead.
+Its appearance is similar to the Kamchatka brown bear, although it possesses a narrower skull and shorter forehead.
 Male Ussuri brown bears average 880 lb and can grow up to 1,210 lb.
 They typically range from 6-9 feet in length.

 Ussuri brown bears primarily live in eastern Russia and its surrounding islands, the Korean Peninsula, northeast China, and northern Japan.
 Their diet consists mainly of vegetation, including grass shoots, sap, seeds, nuts, and berries.
 However, they will also hunt and consume small and large mammals, birds, fish, and insects.
 Depending on the region, populations of Ussuri brown bears can be listed as either stable or threatened.
 Overall, the IUCN lists them as a species of Least Concern.